Kaljurand/K6nele/docs/en/developer_guide.md

 (The `GET_AUDIO` EXTRAs are prefixed by `android.speech.extra`, all others by `ee.ioc.phon.android.extra`, e.g. `ee.ioc.phon.android.extra.SERVER_URL`.)

+The full list of such additional EXTRAs (some of them only experimentally supported) is [part of the speechutils-project](https://github.com/Kaljurand/speechutils/blob/master/app/src/main/java/ee/ioc/phon/android/speechutils/Extras.java).

-Note that the end-user _can_ override the server and grammar EXTRAs via a the Kõnele settings, i.e. your app should not assume that the specified server or grammar was actually used.
+Note that the end-user _can_ override the server and grammar EXTRAs via the Kõnele settings, i.e. your app should not assume that the specified server or grammar was actually used.

 If you know that Kõnele is available on the device and is the only one with the required features then you can call it directly, i.e. without any intermediate user-selection.